osmcode/osmcode.github.io/_file_formats_manual/10_format_comparison.md

   writing is fast in Osmium, because it uses multithreading.
 The only drawback is that you can't easily look inside those files because of the binary format.
-* You can disable compression (option `pbf_compression=none`) on PBF files which makes them larger but faster to read.
+* You can use LZ4 compression (option `pbf_compression=lz4`) on PBF files or disable compression altogether (option `pbf_compression=none`) which makes them larger but faster to read.
 This might make sense if you will read those files very often and aren't concerned about disk usage.
 You have to experiment.
+Note that most other PBF-reading programs will not support the LZ4 compression.
 * The OSM API uses the XML format, so if you interact with that API, you'll want to use XML.
 Also OSM change files only come in XML format, so most software can only use them in that format.